-The South African Air Force, the second oldest air force in the world, has a long and proud history, a history that has included a major role in securing victory for the Allied Forces during both World Wars and has resulted in a safe and secure South Africa.
+The South African Air Force has a long and proud history, a history that has included a major role in securing victory for the Allied Forces during both World Wars.

 The South African Aviation Corps